golanlevin/DrawingWithMachines/generating_svg/README.md

 In this course, you will generally:

 1. Generate SVG files using your preferred programming toolkit (such as p5.js, Python, or Processing);
-2. Use *vpype* to prepare and optimize your SVG files for plotting.
+2. Use *vpype* to prepare and optimize your SVG files prior to plotting.

 ---